LeevesC/React-Projects/README.md

 ## 02_travel list
 - Always adding id for each piece of data, when handle data.
 - Using destructuring to shallow copy an array like data, when handling an attribute of data through state(React feature).

+## 03_eat-and-split
+- If you want to control the visibility of an element, control it from its parent element, not inside of it.
+  - When the element hidden, we hope values in it could be reset.
+Easy to implement through state from its parent.